 Spearfishing Predators versus Herbivores

 The motivations of the prey you are hunting is one of the first things to take into account when hunting your prey.
+Keep in mind a fish that is programmed to hunt will behave differently than a fish that it programmed to eat algae and hide from predators.

 When hunting herbivores its important to note that these fish are used to being chased or eaten and will always be wary of predators (you).